25 GMAT Test-Day Tips

 For example, you could:

-• Wake up early and have a healthy, delicious breakfast.
+• wake up early and have a healthy, delicious breakfast

-• Meditate and visualize your success.
+• meditate and visualize your success

-• Stretch or do some light yoga.
+• stretch or do some light yoga

-• Make sure that you are sufficiently hydrated.
+• make sure that you are sufficiently hydrated

-• If you regularly drink coffee, make sure you have your morning Joe.
+• make sure you have your morning coffee, if you’re a coffee drinker

 TTP PRO TIP:

-There is very little benefit to waking up on the morning of your test and studying for the GMAT.
+There is little benefit to waking up on the morning of your test and studying for the GMAT.

 Unless you have dietary or medical reasons not to do so, be sure to fill up on healthy, energy-rich foods such as steel-cut oatmeal, whole wheat toast, bananas, peanut butter, or blueberries.